Skip to content

 Code:

-# Download the SHA256 checksum file published alongside the ISO
+# Download the SHA256 checksum file to verify integrity

-# Verify integrity: sha256sum computes hash, grep confirms it matches
+# Verify integrity: sha256sum computes and compares hash

-# Alternatively, compute hash manually and compare visually
+# Or compute hash manually and compare visually with .sha256sum contents

 Why It Matters: Hypervisor installations are critical infrastructure operations—a corrupted ISO can produce a system that appears functional but has subtle failures that surface weeks later under load.
 In production environments, ISO verification is part of the change management checklist.
 Automating this check in a bootstrap script ensures every team member follows the same secure installation baseline, reducing the risk of a "works on my machine" installation discrepancy.